jordiclive/jordiclive.github.io/books.md

   <img src="https://images-na.ssl-images-amazon.com/images/I/31e7RDen2vL._SX355_BO1,204,203,200_.jpg" alt="alg" height= "236" width="150" style="float: right;margin:0 10px 10px 0" />
 </a>

 Real analysis is another foundation and it is useful to study it diligently outside of lectures as well.
-A lot of people profess the merits of '_Baby Rudin_'—Walter Rudin's _Principles of Mathematical Analysis_, for real analysis—and they are not wrong.
-I think the exercises in Baby Rudin are demanding and elucidating, and are a good complement to studying the volumes by Terry (Terrance) Tao.
+A lot of people profess the merits of _Baby Rudin_—Walter Rudin's _Principles of Mathematical Analysis_, for real analysis—and they are not wrong.
+I think the exercises in _Baby Rudin_ are demanding and elucidating, and are a good complement to studying the volumes by Terry (Terrance) Tao.

 Terry Tao's volumes build slowly and help you get an idea of what is going on, so are a good bet before delving into Rudin.
 Tao helped me appreciate why real analysis is necessary; Tao also has an immense blog, where he doesn't just post about theorems.

 ## Machine Learning Resources

-<span style="color:orange"> Neural Networks and Deep Learning online book[</span> – by *Michael Nielsen* (**2015**)
+<span style="color:orange"> Neural Networks and Deep Learning online book</span> – by *Michael Nielsen* (**2015**)

 Michael Nielsen’s [book](http://neuralnetworksanddeeplearning.com/) is an excellent entry-level resource for deep learning: it does not go into mathematical detail but is great at explaining the basis for the recent advancements in deep learning and incorporates interactive examples.